raspy135/Qun-mk2/README.md

 ## TIPS/TROUBLESHOOTING

 * Unknown MIDI messages sent with device reset?
   * When booting some noise is sent (it's ESP32's boot message) .
 Please avoid to receive MIDI signals when you reset the device.
-Use initializing preset (SHIFT +PARAM), instead of hardware reset.
+Use initializing preset (SHIFT + PARAM), instead of hardware reset.
 * Trouble with Duo Mode: You need to set up properly to play duo mode properly.
   * Go Key / Other sub-menu and long press button 7.
 It will sync the parameters OSC1 and OSC2, and resolve most issues with Duo Mode.
 * No sound suddenly